History of Barton Grange

-In 1986, a propagation unit, the Northern Liner Company, was set up at nearby Pilling, where some three million plants can be growing at any one time.
-1993 saw the purchase of Brookhouse Nursery, which specialises in houseplants and bedding plants, further strengthening the nursery business and taking the total area of nursery production to around 40 acres.
+In 1986, a propagation unit, the Northern Liner Company, was set up at nearby Pilling, where some three million plants can now be growing at any one time.
+Brookhouse Nursery, which specialises in houseplants and bedding plants, was purchased in 1993.
+This further strengthened the nursery business and took the total area of production to around 40 acres.

-Meanwhile, the landscaping business developed into one of the most successful in the North West, winning major awards for garden design, and the Garden Centre business also flourished.
-A second Centre was opened in Bolton in 1990 and a third at Woodford in Cheshire in 1994.
-The Hotel expanded to become a prestigious 51-bedroom Hotel and Conference Centre, with its own gym and leisure complex and the hugely popular Walled Garden Bistro.
+Thanks to the success of the garden centre, the family opened a second centre in Bolton in 1990 and a third at Woodford in Cheshire in 1994.
+The hotel also expanded to become a prestigious 51-bedroom hotel and conference centre, with its own gym and leisure complex and the hugely popular Walled Garden Bistro.

 In February 2006, the garden centre at Woodford was sold to enable the business to re-shift its focus back to Lancashire.
 Work then began on the group’s most challenging development – the £12 million project to build the new garden centre and narrowboat marina at Brock, just north of Barton.
 This new centre opened in March 2008, and the marina welcomed its first narrowboat in September that same year.